-There were two major assessments administered to students during the English 3 course.
-The first of these two tests, Segment 1 test, was administered to a student when he or she had completed the first segment of the English 3 course.
-A second test, Segment 2 test, was administered when a student had completed the second segment of the English 3 course.
+There were two major assessments administered to students during the English 4: FCP course.
+The first of these two tests, Segment 1 test, was administered to a student when he or she had completed the first segment of the English 4: FCP course.
+A second test, Segment 2 test, was administered when a student had completed the second segment of the English 4: FCP course.
 The number of items for each of these tests is described in Table 1.

-The English 3 Segment 1 and Segment 2 assessments are designed to gauge a student's achievement of the content standards for the course.
-Each multiple-choice item consisted of three or four answer options and was scored as right or wrong with one point for each item.
+The English 4: FCP Segment 1 and Segment 2 assessments are designed to gauge a student's achievement of the content standards for the course.
+Each multiple-choice item consisted of four answer options and was scored as right or wrong with one point for each item.
 A student's score on these tests, when combined with other assessment results and other direct and indirect measures of accomplishment of course goals, is used to determine the student's final grade in the course.

-Each of the tests was made up of a number of test item groups.
+Each test was made up of a 30-test item group.
 Each item group was developed to measure specific course standards.
-The item groups each consisted of various numbers of items ranging from as few as 3 test items to as many as 16 items.
-Students were administered 1, 2, 3, or 4 test items from each group depending on the number of items in the group.
+The item groups each consisted of three items.
+Students were administered one test item from each group.
 The items were selected randomly from each group for each student by a computer test design program.